Ningke-Li/drowzee/README.md

 ## Drowzee

-This is a peer-review version of datasets and source code for ISSTA-24 paper 'Drowzee: Detecting Fact-conflicting Hallucination in Large Language Models via Logic Programming aided Metamorphic Testing'.
+This is a peer-review version of datasets and source code for OOPSLA-24 paper 'Drowzee: Metamorphic Testing for Fact-conflicting Hallucination Detection in Large Language Models'.

 ### Overview
 ![Alt text](fig/drowzee-overview.jpg)